node-red/node-red.github.io/docs/getting-started/raspberrypi.md

  Pressing `Ctrl-C` or closing the window does *not* stop the service; it keeps running in the background
  - `node-red-stop` - this stops the Node-RED service
+ - `node-red-restart` - this stops and restarts the Node-RED service
  - `node-red-log` - this displays the log output of the service

 You can also start the Node-RED service on the Raspbian Desktop by selecting